marta-nazzari/phthalates_rnaseq_atacseq/phthalates_paper.md

----
-title: "RNA-Seq and ATAC-Seq data analysis of the manuscript 'Investigation of the epigenetic effects of phthalates on _in vitro_ thyroid models with RNA-Seq and ATAC-Seq'"
-author: "author: Marta Nazzari"
-output: html_notebook
-html_document: D:/SCREENED/papers/phthalates_ATACSeq/phthalates_paper.html
----

 This notebook contains the workflow used for the processing and analysis of RNA-Seq and ATAC-Seq data underlying the manuscript "Investigation of the epigenetic effects of phthalates on _in vitro_ thyroid models with RNA-Seq and ATAC-Seq".